ans-group/docs.ukfast.co.uk/source/monitoring/DPACK/Windows.md

 ![Win-Extended-CMD](files/Windows/Windows_Extended/Win_DPACK_Time.PNG)

 You are now able to run the DPACK for 7-days.
+Any problems, don't hesitate to contact UKFast Support.